LeoHolguin/post-install-config/README.md

 </p>
 <p>
-Next, we are going to congifure teams which allows us to pull Agnets from departments and organize them.
-Head over to the teams tab and add a new teamn called Level II Support.
-Now we are to to check off a box where we allow anyone to create tickets, on the admin panel go to settings, users settings and check off  require registration and login to create tickets.
-We are next creating agents which are the people who responds and resolves the tickets.
-Lets head over to agents and create a new agent and for this example its going to be Jane Doe.
-We are going to be givnig them admin access and assigning them the the new team we made earlier.
-We are going to create another agent name John Doe and give him similar permissions.
+Next, we are going to configure teams which allows us to pull agents from departments and organize them.
+Head over to the teams tab and add a new team called Level II Support.
+Now we are going to check off a box where we allow anyone to create tickets, on the admin panel go to settings, user settings, and check off require registration and login to create tickets.
+We are next creating agents which are the people who respond and resolve to tickets.
+Let's head over to agents and create a new agent and for this example, it's going to be Jane Doe.
+We are going to be giving them admin access and assigning them the the new team we made earlier.
+We are also going to create another agent name John Doe and give him similar permissions.
 </p>
 <br />